Autonomous-VEXU/pushback_sim/README.md

 Here is a general command to launch a specific world: </br>
 `ros2 launch pushback_sim world_select.launch.py world:=<world>`

-> Note: The `</world>` tag is where you put the name of the world that you want to launch. file minus the file extension
+> Note: The `</world>` tag is where you put the name of the world that you want to launch.

 ## World Guide + Descriptions
 `block_test`: 3 blocks with various visual and collision geometries</br>